ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The UR types for signing embed common tags, described in the following list:

 - Universal Unique IDentifier, noted as UUID, are CBOR binary strings tagged with #6.37, per the IANA [[CBOR Tag]](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
-- `crypto-keypath` UR type specifies the key derivation path of the signer account.
-This structure is embedded with the tag #6.304 as defined in [[BCR-2020-007]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-007-hdkey.md).
+- `keypath` UR type specifies the key derivation path of the signer account.
+This structure is embedded with the tag #6.40304 as defined in [[BCR-2020-007]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-007-hdkey.md).

 ### Bitcoin UR type

 For Bitcoin blockchain, the UR types are based on the Partially Signed Bitcoin Transaction (PSBT) format defined in [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).

-- **CDDL for BTC PSBT** `crypto-psbt`
+- **CDDL for BTC PSBT** `psbt`

-Both BTC sign request and signature embeds `crypto-psbt` UR type tagged with #6.310 and belonging to the [[BCR-2020-006]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
+Both BTC sign request and signature embeds `psbt` UR type tagged with #6.40310 and belonging to the [[BCR-2020-006]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
 It contains a single, deterministic length byte string of variable length up to 2^32-1 bytes.
 Semantically, this byte string MUST be a valid Partially Signed Bitcoin Transaction encoded in the binary format specified by [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).

 ```
 crypto-psbt = bytes